|Abbreviation||FT / PT|

 |LLM(ChineseLaw)||FT / PT|

-Drawing upon the expertise of Chinese law specialists, the Faculty is one of the few law schools in the world that offers a taught LLM programme in Chinese law conducted in English in an academic environment without ideological constraints.
-Candidates can also take advantage of the numerous China-related academic and professional opportunities/resources at the faculty and university level, including the opportunity to take selected modules in prestigious mainland law schools.
+Drawing upon the expertise of Chinese law specialists, HKU Law is one of the few law schools in the world that offers a taught LLM programme in Chinese law conducted in English in an academic environment without ideological constraints.
+In addition, candidates can also take advantage of the numerous Chinarelated academics and professional opportunities/resources at the faculty and university level, including the opportunity to take selected modules in prestigious mainland law schools.

-Watch a video about the program at https://www.ccl.law.hku.hk/.
+Watch a video about the programme at https://www.ccl.law.hku.hk/teaching.

 Mode of Attendance

 Programme Entrance Requirements